What if your enemy could make your existence hell - both in real and virtual life?

-At the start of each school year, Madison Pembroke, the most popular girl at Lincoln Academy, sends out invitations to her epic birthday party in the form of custom forged spiral keys.
-For that one night, a few lucky teens get to enter Ametrine, a virtual paradise that hosts the party of the yeara wild, unforgettable celebration that will secure their social status in the real world.
-As Madison’s hated ex-BFF, Bree Benson never receives a key.
+At the start of each school year, the spiral key invitations go out for Madison Pembroke's birthday party.
+For one night, a few lucky students get to enter Ametrine, a virtual paradise designed to be the party of the year - an unforgettable celebration that will secure their social status in the real world.
+As Madison's hated ex-BFF, Bree Benson never receives a key.

 Until now.

 Despite warnings from her boyfriend, Bree sees the invite as an olive branch, the perfect opportunity to rekindle her once-amazing friendship with Madison.
-But as the party games begin to turn provocative and violent, Bree finds that Ametrine might not be the decadent wonderland she was promised.
+But as the party games begin to turn violent, Bree finds that Ametrine might not be the virtual paradise she was promised.
 And that Madison may have let Bree enter Ametrine, but she has no intention of ever letting her leave . . .

 Genre: Young Adult Fiction

-At the start of each school year, Madison Pembroke, the most popular girl at Lincoln Academy, sends out invitations to her epic birthday party in the form of custom forged spiral keys.
-For that one night, a few lucky teens get to enter Ametrine, a virtual paradise that hosts the party of the yeara wild, unforgettable celebration that will secure their social status in the real world.
-As Madison’s hated ex-BFF, Bree Benson never receives a key.
+At the start of each school year, the spiral key invitations go out for Madison Pembroke's birthday party.
+For one night, a few lucky students get to enter Ametrine, a virtual paradise designed to be the party of the year - an unforgettable celebration that will secure their social status in the real world.
+As Madison's hated ex-BFF, Bree Benson never receives a key.

 Until now.

 Despite warnings from her boyfriend, Bree sees the invite as an olive branch, the perfect opportunity to rekindle her once-amazing friendship with Madison.
-But as the party games begin to turn provocative and violent, Bree finds that Ametrine might not be the decadent wonderland she was promised.
+But as the party games begin to turn violent, Bree finds that Ametrine might not be the virtual paradise she was promised.
 And that Madison may have let Bree enter Ametrine, but she has no intention of ever letting her leave . . .

 Genre: Young Adult Fiction